-- strive to differentiate instruction so that all students can learn;
+- strive to differentiate instruction so that all students can learn at their own pace;

-- uphold the ideals of justice, equity, and opportunity for all people;
+- uphold the ideals of justice, equity, an opportunity for all people;

-- think creatively, reflectively, and critically in grappling with a myriad of educational challenges;
+- think creatively, reflectively, and critically in grappling with a panoply of educational challenges;

-The Education Division’s vision and mission statements clearly embody Thomas University’s branding statement:
+The Education Division’s vision and mission statements clearly embrace and operationalize Thomas University’s branding statement:

 “ Education that Engages…Empowers…TRANSFORMS.”

-Thomas University's philosophy, inherent to the conceptual framework for it's teacher preparation programs, is founded upon the principles of a constructivist paradigm.
-We believe that learning is a socially mediated process in which learners use new knowledge and apply what they have learned (Vygoyski, 1986; Lincoln, 2001).
+The philosophy inherent to the conceptual framework of the teacher preparation programs at Thomas University are the principles of a constructivist paradigm.
+We believe that learning is a socially mediated process which learners use new knowledge and apply what they have learned (Vygoyski, 1986; Lincoln, 2001).
 These beliefs emphasize “minds-on” learning.
-This endorses our belief that all learners, including the candidates we prepare, must be intellectually engaged in the learning process by building on their previous knowledge and experiences, and by applying their new learning in meaningful contexts.
-To become a constructivist (mediator of learning), the teacher preparation candidate must be guided by the development of the child, motivation, and learning.
+This endorses our belief that all learners, including the candidates we prepare, must be intellectually engaged in the learning process by building on their previous knowledge and experiences, and applying their new learning in meaningful contexts.
+To become a constructivist (mediator of learning) the teacher preparation candidate must be guided by the development of the child, motivation, and learning.

-The purpose of the programs in the Division is to develop teachers who are self-directed decision makers: recognizing the need for personal and professional growth, having the skills necessary to pursue them, and secure enough to engage in personal and professional self-evaluation.
-Candidates can recognize and meet the needs of young people, use their liberal arts background, content preparation, and the principles of education in attempting to meet those needs, and facilitate the acquisition of knowledge.
-They can provide an educational environment to enhance the social, emotional, cognitive and physical development of individuals so that they, in turn can make sense of their world by making effective decisions.
+The purpose of the programs in the Division is to develop teachers who are self-directed decision makers, recognizing the need for personal and professional growth, having the skills necessary to pursue them, and secure enough to engage in personal and professional self-evaluation.
+Candidates can recognize and meet the needs of young people and use their liberal arts background, content preparation, and the principles of education in attempting to meet those needs and facilitate the acquisition of knowledge.
+They can provide an educational environment to enhance the social, emotional, cognitive and physical development of individuals so that they may make sense of their world by making effective decisions.
 The candidate will also interact effectively within the community and the school environment by having the skills and willingness to communicate with people of all ages and backgrounds.
-By analyzing emerging trends and thinking critically about them, our teacher candidates will effectively and ethically balance the needs of the child and society as well as use intellectual skills and knowledge to think critically and pursue self-directed goals.
+By analyzing emerging trends and thinking critically about them, they will effectively and ethically balance the needs of the child and society as well as use intellectual skills and knowledge to think critically and pursue self-directed goals.